boriiiiii/RESTaurant-API/README.md

 • Endpoint: PUT /items/:id_item

-• Description: Update an existing item by providing the itemId as a parameter in the URL.
+• Description: Update an existing item by providing the item's ID as a parameter in the URL.
 Send a PUT request with the updated item data.

 •**Delete Item**

 •Endpoint: DELETE /items/:id_item

-•Description: Delete an item from the database by providing the itemId as a parameter in the URL.
+•Description: Delete an item from the database by providing the  as a item's parameter in the URL.